 In the early 1980s, Samboy was launched as a stand-alone brand with the catch-cry ‘The flavour really hits you’.
 Commercials showed hapless characters being handed packs of the various Samboy flavours – including salt and vinegar, chicken, cheese and onion and, the big one, barbecue – whereupon giant versions of the flavouring ingredients fell on their heads.

 Then the merry-go-round of ownership began.
-In 1983, Arnott’s sold half their snack food business to the Australian subsidiary of PepsiCo Inc. which, through Frit~Lay Inc., is the largest snack food company in the U.S.A.
-Then, in 1991, Arnott’s Snack Foods was sold in its entirety to their competitor The Smith’s Snackfood Company.
-Pepsico then bought Smith’s in 1998 and, to satisfy the anti-monopoly laws, sold some brands to a company called Snack Foods Limited, which was in turn purchased by Arnotts in 2002.
+In 1983, Arnott’s sold half their snack food business to the Australian subsidiary of PepsiCo Inc. which, through Frit~Lay Inc., is the largest snack food company in the USA.
+Then, in 1991, Arnott’s Snack Foods was sold in its entirety to its competitor The Smith’s Snackfood Company.
+Pepsico then bought Smith’s in 1998 and, to satisfy the anti-monopoly laws, sold some brands to a company called Snack Foods Limited, which was, in turn, purchased by Arnotts in 2002.
 Are you still with me?